frenkel/timer-for-harvest/README.md

 ## Installation
 On the Timer for Harvest github page, click on the releases link.
 The newest release is listed at the top of the page.
 It contains pre-build binaries for Ubuntu 19.10 and Fedora 32.
-Note that installing these **will not keep you up-to-date** with the releases, because currently we don't provide package repositories.
+You will be notified of new releases by a message in the main window.

 ## Usage
 After installation your GNOME shell should be able to find the